artsy/relay-workshop/src/exercises/01-Query-Renderer/README.md

 ![The artist detail screen showing Kehinde's info](TODO)

-## TODO:

-- See if there are other things we specify in force/eigen when using QueryRenderers that are worth calling out

 ## Wrapping up

 In this exercise we connected our React component to our GraphQL endpoint with a Relay `QueryRenderer`.
 (Technically a `react-relay` `QueryRenderer` — [all the React components associated with Relay exist in that package](https://relay.dev/docs/en/architecture-overview#core-modules).)